-Kent State University’s Summer and Fall Plans
+Kent State University’s Current Plans

 While looking forward to summer sessions and fall semester, we will continue to rely on the recommendations from the Centers for Disease Control and Prevention (CDC), our state and local health departments and our own experts from the College of Public Health as we set university policy.

-Beginning with the first summer session, COVID-19 vaccines, including all booster shots, are strongly recommended for our entire Kent State community but are no longer required.
+COVID-19 vaccines, including all booster shots, are strongly recommended for our entire Kent State community but are no longer required.
 Being up to date on COVID-19 vaccines, including having all recommended booster shots, determines quarantine guidelines and can reduce risk of severe disease and hospitalization.

 Vaccines and booster shots will continue to be available at the DeWeese Health Center on the Kent Campus and at numerous other locations throughout Northeast Ohio.

 We also will continue to provide free, at-home COVID-19 test kits on all campuses and will continue to monitor wastewater from campus housing to look for spikes in virus shed to identify possible outbreaks.

 Should case rates increase, we may bring back on-campus testing or random sample testing.
 How much testing and how often will be determined by the size of the outbreak within our university community and within the counties where our campuses and programs are located.